Free On-demand Webinar

 There’s also the thing about decreasing human error.
 Anyone can make a mistake.
 Even I, while writing this article, had to change some strange-sounding words before the final publication.
 This is normal.
 Going back to the customer service aspect, automation works steadily and reliably for you and gives you an edge — it doesn’t get tired, doesn’t need a coffee break, and doesn’t get distracted.
 Automation is precise and gives you 100% accuracy and speed.
 It can equip a ticket with contextual data in a split second, or crawl through thousands of help center articles to find the right one.
 Could you do it?
 Maybe, but not so remarkably quickly.

-The last amazing benefit for agents is that customer service automation improves team communication and encourages collaboration.
-When there are dozens of customer tickets in the queue, automation is there to scan those tickets and then distribute them fairly to the agents.
+The last amazing benefit for agents is that automated customer service improves support team communication and encourages collaboration.
+When there are dozens of customer inquiries in the queue, automation is there to scan those tickets and then distribute them fairly to the agents.
 So, once you know all tickets have been assigned, you can go straight into action and start helping customers.
 Then, suppose you encounter difficulties while resolving a ticket.
 In that case, you can easily mention your supervisor in a private note.
 This will reactivate the automation system, and the automation will verify what it can do for you.

 When you implement support automation in your business, you have a 24-hour communication channel.
 So, for example, when your automation system spots a new message from a customer, it can immediately send a confirmation of your choice.
 Customers will definitely be more satisfied if they don’t have to wait so long for the first response from your side.
 Also, at the end of the day, you can avoid a possible nag message or customer complaint.
 To be honest, a customer complaint is a sensitive situation, and I don’t recommend automation in this case at all.